Transitional Care Management: Features, Benefits, and Getting Started

 - Hospital outpatient observation/partial hospitalization

-Below we’ll expound upon the details of TCM, its benefits, and put you on a path to starting your very own TCM program.
+Below, we’ll expound upon the details of TCM and its benefits, and we'll put you on a path to starting your very own TCM program.

 There are three components of TCM that must be furnished.

 Medicare requires an interactive contact to be made with the beneficiary and/or caregiver, as appropriate, within 2 business days after the beneficiary’s discharge.